 The following interview with Tanishq provides insight into the jewellery design process:

-Could you explain the design process involved in the creation of the collection?
+Could you explain the design process involved in the creation of the Padmavat collection?

 Our design team had multiple rounds of discussions with the director — Bhansali, to get his vision right.
 After several rounds of brainstorming over intricate details — including naths (nose rings), bangles, chokers, necklaces, finger rings, arsi finger rings, armlets, jhumkis, earrings, septum naths, and borlas — the jewellery specific to each character was defined.
-Padmavati was a high energy, high-intensity project.
+Padmavati was a high energy, high-intensity project and the Padmavati collection had to showcase that.

-The story of Padmavati is from the 12-13th Century and the lifestyle of that era was recorded in the form of temples, sculptures, paintings and poems.
+The story of Padmavati takes place in the 12-13th Century and the lifestyle of that era was recorded in the form of temples, sculptures, paintings and poems.
 Due to various invasions/wars and natural calamities, very few such records have survived.
 To stay true to that era, we visited temples, museums and read through history books and old jewellery books.
 Few well-known and established families of Rajasthan also showcased their private jewellery collection.

 We also read about the Turkish empire and their jewellery.
 Since the Khalji dynasty entered India via Afghanistan, we researched upon Afghani jewellery and culture as well.
 Since Queen Padmavati was a Sinhala princess, we also studied the Southern culture and jewellery and the Buddhist influence in